pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 - `uiOnlySelect` – the user is only allowed to select existing objects.
 Defaults to `false`.
 - `uiEvalSegmentsAsLines` – user's segments are considered lines when evaluating.
 Defaults to `false`.
+- `maxUserNodes`, `maxUserLines` – user can create or select no more than the set amount of objects.
+Defaults to `0` – unlimited.'

 ## Development